Healthdirect Free Australian health advice you can count on.

 What is prednisolone?

-Prednisolone is an active ingredient that belongs to a group of medicines called corticosteroids.
-Corticosteroids are synthetic versions of cortisol.
-They help reduce inflammation in your body or suppress your immune system.
+Prednisolone is a medicine that belongs to a group of medicines called corticosteroids.
+Corticosteroids are synthetic (manufactured) versions of a natural body chemical called cortisol.
+This medicine helps reduce inflammation in your body or suppress your immune system.

 What is prednisolone used for?